dpakGit/DevOps_Traning/Docker/Practice.md

 16.	docker ps # to see if any container is running
 17.	docker ps -a # to see all running and exited containers
 18.	curl localhost:8000

+Practice date: 17.4.2025

+docker logs Container-1

+### How to login inside a Container

+docker exec -it Container-1 bash

+**Commands inside a docker container**

+pwd

+ls -al

+cd /opt/

+ls

+cat app.py

+ps -ef        : # ps -ef is a command that displays a list of running processes in the container

+Or
+ps -eaf

+exit # to come out of the container